-There are three aid stations spaced from 5.2 to 7.4 miles apart: Makiki (located at the Hawai'i Nature Center), Mānoa (located at Paradise Park), and Nu'uanu.
+There are three aid stations spaced from 5.2 to 7.4 miles apart: Makiki (the Start / Finish, located at the Hawai'i Nature Center), Mānoa (located at Paradise Park), and Nu'uanu.
 All aid stations will be stocked with bottled water, an electrolyte drink, and carbonated beverages.
-Hot and cold food will be available, with vegetarian options in each category.
-Food items will include the traditional fare that is provided at most 100-mile runs, as well as a local variation of the standard theme.
+Hot and cold food will be available, with vegetarian and vegan options in each category.
+Food items will include the traditional fare that is provided at most 100-mile runs, as well as local variations of the standard theme.
 Runners will be responsible for their own gels, energy bars, electrolyte supplements, medications (e.g., anti-inflammatory products), personal hygiene products (e.g., sunscreen, lip balm), and typical first-aid items (e.g., bandages, blister treatment).
 Those with strict dietary requirements or special medical conditions are advised to pack needed items in personal drop bags.

-Beginning in 2020, the HURT 100 became a cupless race.
+The HURT 100 is a cupless race.
 (Exceptions for hot beverages and for volunteers.)